a16z/helios/README.md

 Helios converts an untrusted centralized RPC endpoint into a safe unmanipulable local RPC for its users.
 It syncs in seconds, requires no storage, and is lightweight enough to run on mobile devices.

-The entire size of Helios's binary is 5.3Mb and should be easy to compile into WebAssembly.
+Helios has a small binary size and compiles into WebAssembly.
 This makes it a perfect target to embed directly inside wallets and dapps.

 ## Installing